A diagram showing four mobile phone screens and one tablet with content.

 © Interaction Design Foundation, CC BY-SA 4.0

 • Use flexible grids: Layouts should adapt to any screen size.
-Avoid fixed-width designs.
+Don’t have fixed-width designs.

 • Optimize images: Ensure images resize and load properly across devices.
-High-resolution images can slow down your site on mobile.
+High-resolution images can slow down your site on mobile and impair the UX.

-• Simplify navigation: Mobile screens offer limited space.
-Design a simple, intuitive navigation system for smaller screens.
+• Simplify navigation: Mobile screens offer limited space, so be sure to design a simple and intuitive navigation system for smaller screens.

-• Prioritize content: Decide the most important content and make it immediately accessible to users on smaller screens.
+• Prioritize content: Decide what the most important content is and make it immediately accessible to users on smaller screens.

 Enhance User Experience with Adaptive Design

 Adaptive design tailors user interfaces to various screen sizes.
-It includes multiple fixed layouts and uses the layout closest to the user's device.
-This applies to phones, tablets, computers or other devices.
+It includes multiple fixed layouts and uses the layout that’s closest to the user's device—and this applies to phones, tablets, computers or other devices.

-Adaptive design shares similarities with responsive design.
-Both check the device size to decide on the content layout.
-Yet, adaptive design sticks to fixed layouts.
-It doesn't shift content to fit the device size.
-Instead, it loads a particular design for that device.
+Adaptive design shares similarities with responsive design—both check the device size to decide on the content layout.
+Even so, adaptive design sticks to fixed layouts.
+It doesn't shift content to fit the device size, but instead loads a particular design for that device.

 To implement adaptive design effectively:

 • Design for specific devices: Create layouts for the most common screen sizes and devices.
-This provides optimal performance and usability
+This will provide optimal performance and usability.

 • Focus on load times: Adaptive sites serve device-specific versions.
-You must focus on loading speed.
+You’ve got to focus on loading speed.
 Optimize content and images for fast delivery.

 • Enhance interactivity: Tailor interactive elements and animations to suit the capabilities of each device.

-• Test extensively: Thoroughly test on various devices to ensure each version of your site or app delivers a smooth user experience.
+• Test extensively: Thoroughly test on various devices to make sure each version of your site or app delivers a smooth user experience.

 Choose Between Responsive and Adaptive Design